 8: I’m an elderly / vulnerable customer and am worried about the situation.

 To help protect the most vulnerable and support those in need in the communities we work in, we are providing services in direct response to coronavirus.
-We are also working with a number of community partners to support the great work that they are doing in the areas that you live.
+We are also working with community partners to support the great work that they are doing in the areas that you live.
 You can read more about this and the specific services in your area on our Community Services and Coronavirus page.
 Statutory services such as Adult Social Care are also available to provide support and guidance at all times.

 9: What happens if I need a repair completing to my property or I have a gas / electric service booked?